nadegeguiglielmoni/GraphUnzip/README.md

 # hic2gfa

-Phases an assembly graph using Hi-C data.
+Phases an assembly graph using Hi-C data and/or long reads.

 ## Why use hic2gfa ?